Bruno-Falcao/Bruno-Falcao/README.md

  `Software Developer`

 I'm passionante by developing and love learning new things to improve my skills to make the digital world more interesting and cool.
-I love to learn new technologies and different ways to solve problems.
+It's always fun to learn new technologies and different ways to solve problems.

 ![coding is lit](https://user-images.githubusercontent.com/80421885/224390448-adea0d34-8618-4e06-8c9a-f5b73af64349.gif)